ClementGib/BatchBuilder/README.md

 # BatchBuilder
-Jberet implementation to build Batch with JobBuilder
+Jberet implementation to build Batch with programmatic Job Definition.